CNMAT/CNMAT-Externs/readme.md

 3. Finally, rename the folder to `gsl`

-*Note: starting with Xcode 10, the standard Mac command-line tools no longer support 32bit (i386) processors, so you may need to remove  `-arch i386` from the configuration flags above if you want to build a 64bit only version with Xcode 10.*
+*Note: starting with Xcode 10, the standard Mac command-line tools no longer support 32bit (i386) processors, so we have removed `-arch i386` from the configuration flags above.*

 *Note also: it is possible that the `libgsl.a` file is now compiled into the `/gsl/.libs` folder.
 Currently, you may need to copy this file into the main `/gsl` folder for the Makefile script to build correctly.
 The default project path settings may need to be updated in the near future.*